joannawheeler/StaxReactCodeSamples/src/Tab/Tab.docs.md

 The top level container for a tab.

 #### Functionality
-* It does something...
+* It holds its children elements.
+* It has a specific background color for the tab it belongs to.

 ## `TabMarker`

 #### Summary
 The button that opens/closes a tab.
-These components are also used in `Main`.
+These components are used in `Main`.

 #### Functionality
-* It does something...
+* When clicked, it opens a specific tab, or closes that tab.
+* It has a specific background color for the tab it belongs to.

 ## `TabMain`